 “There are ants.
 Everywhere.”

 Apparently, those ant baits weren’t doing their job.
+The kids showed me all the places they found with armies of ants in procession.
 The place had a known ant infestation.
-Afterward, I found a review that had been posted after I booked:
+I found a review that had been posted after I booked:

 “The next day there were ants everywhere—in the suitcase, in the kitchen, in the bathroom… The socks were black if you didn’t wear shoes.”